At Memorial Hospital Physical Therapy, we treat musculoskeletal injuries and offer proven, therapeutic treatments:

 Angela Serrani Physical Therapist, DPT

 Angela is a graduate of the University of New England’s DPT program.
 She is also a 200 hour yoga alliance certified yoga teacher.
-She has enjoyed working with patients in the outpatient orthopedic setting during her clinical rotations, and also enjoyed the opportunity to work with patients who have neurological conditions.
-Angela takes pride in specifically tailoring your treatment program to help you return to your highest level of function, incorporating manual therapy techniques and specific exercises.
-She is looking forward to starting her career with a wonderful team of professionals here in the White Mountains.
+She works with patients in the outpatient orthopedic setting and takes pride in specifically tailoring your treatment program to help you return to your highest level of function, incorporating manual therapy techniques and specific exercises.
+She offers vertigo treatment, kinesiology taping, and instrument assisted soft tissue work along with more traditional physical therapy treatments.
+She has been trained in Pelvic Health Level 1 by the American Physical Therapy Association’s Section on Women’s health and offers women’s health physical therapy as well.

 Angela also holds a BS in animal science from Rutgers University and has a spot in her heart for all creatures, great and small.
-She enjoys many outdoor sports including snowboarding, biking, hiking, and camping.
+She enjoys many outdoor sports including skiing, biking, and hiking.

 Q. What is physical therapy?